joellord/cli-slides/README.md

     "presenter": "@joel__lord",
     "event": "#EventHashtag"
   },
+  "frame": {                    // This object is optional
+    "top": {
+      "center": "title"         // Text displayed at the top },
+    "bottom": {                 // Text displayed at the bottom (see frame section) "left": ["twitter.presenter", "twitter.event"],
+      "center": "company"
+    }
+  },
   "slides": []                  // An array containing the slide definitions }

 ```

+### Frame metadata
+You can specify what to display at the top of the slides, in the center by setting the frame.top.center property.
+CLI-slides will try to find a matching property in the deck definition or will display the text as a specified.

+You can also customize the bottom part.
+The bottom section takes up to two lines.
+The frame.bottom.left and frame.bottom.center properties both take a string (for a single line) or an array of strings (if you need two lines).
+The strings can either be the property to display in the deck definition file or some text to be displayed.

 ## Slide Templates
 Many slide templates are available, each one has a slightly different structure.